alycia-noel/alycia-noel.github.io/_posts/2022-03-01-stat-fair-ml.md

 ### Test Fairness

-Test fairness, which falls under the luck-egalitarian EOP category (see proof in Appendix \ref{app: test fair}), is satisfied if, for any predicted probability score $p \in \mathcal{P}$, subjects in both the marginalized and non-marginalized groups have equal probability of actually belonging to the positive class.
-Test fairness has also been referenced by the terms calibration, equal calibration, and matching conditional frequencies \cite{chouldechova2016fair}.
+Test fairness, which falls under the luck-egalitarian EOP category, is satisfied if, for any predicted probability score $p \in \mathcal{P}$, subjects in both the marginalized and non-marginalized groups have equal probability of actually belonging to the positive class.
+Test fairness has also been referenced by the terms calibration, equal calibration, and matching conditional frequencies [[14]](https://www.liebertpub.com/doi/10.1089/big.2016.0047).
 Mathematically, it can be written as follows:

 <p align="center">
     $P[Y = 1 \mid  \mathcal{P} = p \cap S = 0] = P[Y = 1 \mid  \mathcal{P} = p \cap S = 1]$